9gix/eugene-yeo.in/content/projects/sumobot-competition.rst

 This robot is created with Lego Mindstorm NXT Educational Version.
 The robot logic is programmed in Jediscript (modified javascript).

-Unfortunately we didn't manage to win the first prize.
-But we manage to tackle couple opponent out of the arena.

 .. image:: |filename|/images/rikishi-1.jpg
    :width: 400px
    :alt: Rikishi (Front View)